meldig/pdal-parallelizer/docs/source/usage.rst

         "pipeline": "Your pipeline path"
     }

-**If you want to process a single file, you will have to put the path of it in the input value of the config path.**
+**If you want to process a single file, you will have to put the path of it in the input value of the config file.**

 pdal-parallelizer dry runs
 ..........................